ChrisMunene/Pig-Dice/README.md

 For example, the first player, Chris, begins a turn with a roll of 5.
 Chris could hold and score 5 points, but chooses to roll again.
 Chris rolls a 2, and could hold with a turn total of 7 points, but chooses to roll again.
-Chris rolls a 1, and must end her turn without scoring.
+Chris rolls a 1, and must end his turn without scoring.
 The next player, Bob, rolls the sequence 4-5-3-5-5, after which he chooses to hold, and adds his turn total of 22 points to his score.

 Only numbers can be entered.